lynzz/help-center/README.md

 # Help Center

+⚠️ **Warning: This project is currently under development and not ready for production use.
+Use at your own risk.**

 This is a Help Center application using Turbo for multi-project management, including a Strapi backend API, Next.js frontend, and shadcn/ui as the frontend UI library.

 ## Getting Started